WordsOut poems

 that towering feeling

-Of looking down and hearing how your words will please
+of looking down and hearing how your words

 The overpowering feeling